msit18/UrbanFlows/README.md

 *   removePics.sh - Removes all .jpg and .h264 (video) files from the current Pi
 *   wifiRestart.sh - Restarts wifi for that Pi.
 After 3 tries, triggers flash.py to restart all Pies
 *   restartWifi.sh - Restarts wifi if wifi is down and Pi is connected by ethernet

+#SlavePi2 files

+Relevant files:
+manualPic_capturePhotos2.py/manualPic_capturePhotos3.py, testUploadSpeed2.py, videoMode3.py
+testCamera.py is used as a testing ground for many of the functions that are inputted into manualPic files.

 #Common files in all SlavePi folders:
 The common files here are almost identical across slavePi2-4.  slavePi5 has these files but with an additional